ahmadSaeedGoda/payment-processor/README.md

 ## Test
 1. Ensure you have `cmake` installed.
 2. Ensure you have no `build` dir at the project root dir.
 Either remove it or run `make clean` first.
-3. Ensure you're pointing to the <root-dir> in CLI.
+3. Ensure you're pointing to the project root dir in CLI.
 4. Run:<br>
 ```sh
 mkdir build && cd build